quyuyi/convoAI-travel-agent/README.md

 6. Generate itinerary directly by clicking the "generate" button without speaking to it
 7. Automatically displaying itinerary without clicking after saying "generate schedule"
 8. Make "regenerate schedule" work
+9. When clicking button, send request to clinc so that there's speakable response
 ### TTS&STT:
 (1. Can user directly speak to AI without clicking 'record' button?)